surajpmohan/address-book/README.md

 To import the project on eclipse/STS.

-1. Import as a general project.
+1. Import General -> Project from folder or archive.

+2. Select address-book

-2. Right click on the project, Configure -> Convert to maven project.
+3. Right click on the project, Configure -> Convert to maven project (if not configured automatically.).